baldengineer/dmm-ble-mp730026/README.md

 ## Hosting

-A nginx file has been provided to host the page if desired
+The html interface can be locally provided to a web browser or OBS source.
+However if one desires to host it remotely a nginx file has been provided.

 Install Nginx and link file